therootfolder/cpp-quick-reference/README.md

 // defines a string which is initialized with a substring of str5. string str6(str5, 2, 8);

+//find the first position of the last occurence of searchstr in str6 size_t found = str6.rfind(searchstr);
 ```

 #### `string` operators